 A Citizens’ Panel Survey

-In partnership with HIS Community Engagement the People at the Centre Engagement Programme will engage with people who use health and care services, carers and the public through the Citizens’ Panel.
+In partnership with HIS Community Engagement the People at the Centre Engagement Programme engaged with people who use health and care services, carers and the public through the Citizens’ Panel.

 The People at the Centre Reference Group

-The People at the Centre Reference Group is made up of ALLIANCE member third sector health and social care organisations, and delivery partners and stakeholders.
-Reference group members will share their first-hand knowledge and experience, and access to their wider networks of people with lived experience, to support and inform the re-mobilisation of health and social care services.
+The People at the Centre Reference Group was made up of ALLIANCE member third sector health and social care organisations, and delivery partners and stakeholders.
+Reference group members shared their first-hand knowledge and experience, and access to their wider networks of people with lived experience, to support and inform the re-mobilisation of health and social care services.

 Creating a living profile of health inequality challenges and solutions

-Working with partners this programme will create a clear picture of the impact the pandemic has had on health inequalities in Scotland’s communities.
-The programme will develop case studies of experience and testimonies, catalogues of the services people are calling on, details of solutions currently being delivered and thematic information relating to health inequalities.
+Working with partners this programme captured the impact the pandemic has had on health inequalities in Scotland’s communities.
+The programme developed case studies of experience and testimonies, catalogues of the services people are calling on, details of solutions currently being delivered and thematic information relating to health inequalities.

 Capturing community resilience best practice.

-Case studies will be gathered from communities, organisations and individuals, drawing on examples of local resilience shown during COVID-19.
-These will highlight innovative approaches that have taken place during the pandemic, demonstrating how individuals and communities have drawn upon their individual and collective assets to support the response to COVID-19.
+Case studies were gathered from communities, organisations and individuals, drawing on examples of local resilience shown during COVID-19.
+These highlighted innovative approaches that have taken place during the pandemic, demonstrating how individuals and communities have drawn upon their individual and collective assets to support the response to COVID-19.

-If you would like to hear more about this programme of activity, or are interested in contributing then please contact email@example.com
+If you would like to hear more about this programme of activity please contact email@example.com